-“You can rest assured that the results shown are true and correct and factual, which is really important when training for specific events.”
+“You can rest assured that the results shown are true, correct and factual, which is really important when training for specific events.”

 “I tell myself daily ‘every great adventure starts with a single step’, and I tell it to others who are at the start of their journey.
-If you can only walk 10 metres today, that’s 10 metres more than you would have if you never tried.
+If you can only walk 10 meters today, that’s 10 meters more than you would have if you never tried.

 “Who knows?
 That may one day lead into possibly running a marathon or just loving life again.”